Cost of a mortgage: Mortgage fees and charges explained

 Who is it paid to?
 Your lender.

 When is it paid?
-When you apply, at the same time as your booking fee and arrangement fee (if applicable).
+When you apply, alongside the booking and arrangement fees if applicable.

-Do I always need to pay this?
-Yes, unless it’s offered for free or you’re buying property in Scotland with an up-to-date Home Report.
+Is it always required?
+Yes, unless offered for free or you're buying property in Scotland with an up-to-date Home Report.
+More details are available in the Scottish Government’s guidance.

 Mortgage account fee